TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-migration-azcopy.md

 # Storage migration between Storage Accounts
 ---
 {
+    "subscriptionRequired": true,
     "resourceRequired": true,
     "title": "Issues migrating data using AzCopy",
     "fileAttachmentHint": "Upload AzCopy Log for fast case resolution.
-Log files are located in the %USERPROFILE\\.azcopy directory on Windows, or in the $HOME\\.azcopy", "formElements": [
+Log files are located in the %USERPROFILE\\\\.azcopy directory on Windows, or in the $HOME\\\\.azcopy", "formElements": [
         {
             "id": "azcopy_version",